 - Recurring Events will show (without the tooltip)

-- Events that are checked “Sticky in Month View” will show first
+- Events checked “Sticky in Month View” will show first

 Customizing the This Week Widget